simon-ritchie/apysc/docs_src/source/array_index_of.md

 assert index == 1
 ```

-If there is no found value the return index will be `-1`.
+If there is no found value, the return index becomes `-1`.

 ```py
 # runnable